ahungry/cl-protobufs/cl-protobufs.rst

 Defines a Protobuf message and a corresponding Lisp defclass whose name is given by the symbol *type*.
-If *name* is not supplied, the Protobufs name of the enum is the camel-cased rendition of *type*; otherwise the Protobufs name is the string *name*.
+If *name* is not supplied, the Protobufs name of the class is the camel-cased rendition of *type*; otherwise the Protobufs name is the string *name*.
 If *conc-name* is given, it will be used as the prefix for all of the slot accessor names.
+In a .proto file, you can use ``option lisp_name`` to override the default name for the class in Lisp.

 If *alias-for* is given, no Lisp defclass is defined.
 Instead, the message will be used as an alias for a class that already exists in